turbot/steampipe-docs/docs/cloud/integrations/grafana.md

 ## Import a dashboard with JSON file

-Since, a dashboard in Grafana is represented by a JSON object, which stores its metadata.
-We can [import a dashboard](https://grafana.com/docs/grafana/v9.0/dashboards/export-import/#import-dashboard) using json input.
-To import click `Import` under the Dashboards icon in the side menu and paste the below code to create a AWS S3 dashboard.
-With the Enterprise licensed feature you can send the dashboards as reports.
+A Grafana dashboard is represented by a JSON object that stores its metadata.
+Here is the JSON definition for an AWS S3 dashboard.

 <details>
   <summary>AWS S3 JSON</summary>